lucakim27/mykoreandish/readme.md

 ### Frameworks
 - **Python Flask**: A lightweight web framework for building the backend and handling API requests.
-- **Bootstrap**: Enhances the front-end for a responsive and clean user interface.

 ### Architecture & Technical Features
 - **Object-Oriented Programming (OOP)**: The project is designed with Object-Oriented Programming principles, using classes and objects to manage the data and interactions.